radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/01-introduction.md

 As a general rule, it is very important to understand that comparison is done through:

 - element existence in the comparison timeslot
 - sub-elements cardinality (if any) such as nb of perms, nb of groups, nb of accounts, nb of identities, ...

 Comparison is NOT performed through a one by one attribute comparison, it means that for instance if an account attribute is updated (such as 'password never expires') it WON'T be displayed as updated.

 To check which timeslot is used for comparison, the end-user can open the timeslot selection dialog box (calendar) available on the upper left of the portal.
-Using this same interface, he is also able to go back on previous data uploads (timeslots) to analyse past situations, and some shortcuts are provided navigate easily through time: Today, Validated timeslot, and First/Last archived timeslot.
+Using this same interface, he is also able to go back on previous data uploads (timeslots) to analyze past situations, and some shortcuts are provided navigate easily through time: Today, Validated timeslot, and First/Last archived timeslot.

-Please refer to the [Comparison timeslot](#how-to-configure-the-comparison-timeslot) section for more details about this feature and how to change the comparison timeslot.
+Please refer to the [Comparison timeslot](./07-customization#how-to-configure-the-comparison-timeslot) section for more details about this feature and how to change the comparison timeslot.

 ![](./media/image-10-time_navigation.png)